hajoki/EliseMichon_HW1/README.md

   assign an author and fill the confusion matrix return (confusion_matrix)

-Note:
+>> Note:
 At the moment of writing the report, the algorithm was attributing all test files to a same class, the one which the higher class probability.
 At the moment of writing this readme, the algorithm seems to finally turn and attribute the test files to different classes, at a very slow pace.
-I will complete this section with the results of the night.

 3_read_results.py